padrinobook/padrinobook/chapters/creating_models.md

 ```

 This code will create a `users` table with the `name` and `email` attributes.
-The `id` attribute will be created automatically unless you specify to use a different attribute as the unique key to a database entry.
+The `timestamps` attribute is added automatically because it's most common sense that to record the last change of the property.
+The value `null: false` says that the `timestamp` column can have no `null` values.
+If you want to get an overview you can visit [column modifier page](http://guides.rubyonrails.org/active_record_migrations.html#column-modifiers "column modifier page").

 By the way, the convention to name tables of models in the plural form comes from [Rails](http://rubyonrails.org "Rails").
 Now we need to run this migration:

 ```sh